Definition of Safeguarding

 I am the Head Teacher at Merridale Primary School but also the Designated Safeguarding Lead for the school.
 I ensure that all staff understand their responsibilities and are up to date with policies and expectations in keeping children safe.
 I will decide on the right actions to take if a child is at risk and look to work with other professionals to respond quickly and successfully to any concerns.

 I attend a wide range of training to help me to do my job successfully.
 As part of my role I help and advise other staff on issues around safeguarding.
-I work regularly with my Governors to keep them informed of safeguarding across the school and to review practice and policies to ensure we are doing the very best job possible in keeping all our children safe.
+I work regularly with Governors to keep them informed of safeguarding across the school and to review practice and policies to ensure we are doing the very best job possible in keeping all our children safe.
 With Governors we look at ways of using our resources to reduce potential issues which may lead to difficulties for children and families.

-Janet Lay - Welfare Officer
+Denise Worker - Welfare Officer

 As the Welfare Officer at Merridale Primary School I endeavour to improve the wellbeing of children, ensure they fully access education and that they are safe.